De La Rue Safeguard®: Proven Polymer Integration

 Integrating Design with Secure Technology

 The housenote fully exploits the potential of polymer.
-The curved window houses the shaped hologram and the owl’s eye has been integrated as a secondary window.
+The curved window houses the shaped hologram, and the owl’s eye has been integrated as a secondary window.
 Gravure print is used to create a fine pattern and micro text blends the window into the moon.
-The imagery on the shaped hologram complements the theme of the note and by using the Depth™ Image hologram, the moon and corn stalks give depth and movement to the images.
-This, combined with the vivid colour switching, delivers a highly aesthetic design visible from both sides of the note.
+The imagery on the shaped hologram complements the theme of the note, and by using the Depth™ Image hologram, the moon and corn stalks give depth and movement to the images.
+This, combined with the vivid colour switching, delivers a highly aesthetic design that is visible from both sides of the note.

-As with all banknote designs it is critical to ensure the right level of security has been incorporated.
+As with all banknote designs, it is critical to ensure that the right level of security has been incorporated.
 The features built into the owl housenote are considerable.
-In addition to the hologram, the note includes Spectrum™, Mask™, Gemini™ and iridescence resulting in a truly beautiful, highly secure and complex design.
+In addition to the hologram, the note includes Spectrum™, Mask™, Gemini™ and iridescence, resulting in a truly beautiful, highly secure and complex design.

 Features of Note